Apollo-Blaze/Caanvair/README.md

 - **Header Folder**: Contains images for the toolbar (color and tool icons).
 - **requirements.txt**: List of Python dependencies.

-## Future Improvements
-- Add more gesture controls for advanced features like shape drawing and undo/redo actions.
-- Implement voice commands for tool selection.
-- Save the canvas as an image file.
-- Support multi-user interactions.

 ## Contributing
 Feel free to fork the repository and submit pull requests for new features or bug fixes.
 Your contributions are always welcome!